PC sales hit a saturation point three years ago. Analysts always knew demand would fall, but the subsequent drop was worse than expected.

 It didn’t happen.
-Business users and consumers moved slower than usual to replace their old laptops and desktops.
+Business users and consumers moved slower than usual to replace old laptops and desktops.

 PC market not pretty

-Conventional industry wisdom says this is because computer makers got better at their job.
+Industry wisdom says this is because computer makers got better at their job.
 After years of churning out unreliable hardware they fixed manufacturing processes and supply chains to the point where today’s computers are less likely to fall apart.

 This means the last batch of ageing computers lives longer than previous batches.

 There’s something in that idea, but it isn’t the whole story.
 Most personal computers, even in the bad old days, lived longer than the normal replacement cycle.

 The difference then was that new technologies would come along making a before-end-of-life upgrade desirable, if not compelling.

 New applications, better ways of storing data, nicer screens, exciting games, higher productivity, greater mobility and so on were all reasons to splash out on new kit before the old hardware had popped its clogs.

 The constant need to upgrade has changed since the internet moved centre stage and since mobile phones became an essential part of life.
 New PCs don’t surf the web faster, load Facebook pages quicker or post more photos to Instagram than old ones.